 - Cover after application: Many numbing creams stop working once they are wiped off.
 If you're hoping it will help with the pain of a new tattoo, you'll want to save the cream until the last minute before the tattoo artist needs to clean and prep the area.
 To do this, Rabach recommends covering the cream.
 "They take 30 to 60 minutes to work, so it's best to put them on ahead of time, then cover them with an occlusive dressing or cellophane," she says.

 - Do not apply with fingers: This may seem fairly obvious, but the anaesthetic cream numbs the skin that it comes in contact with, so it's important to avoid putting it on skin that you don't need to numb.
 Zubritsky says a thin layer is all that's needed and should always be used under the supervision of a physician using a glove or tongue depressor.

 With all the potential benefits of a tattoo numbing cream, some people should not use them.
 "People who are allergic to lidocaine, people with a condition called methemoglobinemia, and people with certain heart conditions, especially "heart block," Gee warns.
 "Also, if you have severe liver disease, you will not be able to metabolize the drug properly, so it should be avoided or used with extreme caution.
 They should be used with caution in children."

-Although some side effects are mild, anesthetic creams can cause serious harm if not used properly.
-Severe toxicity includes seizures, hallucinations and even death, Gee warns.
-"Lidocaine toxicity at high doses can be fatal.
-If you experience tingling in your mouth and/or any of the symptoms listed above, you should seek medical attention immediately.
-In fact, many cases of tattoo removal and laser hair removal that have caused in severe disability and death do not involve the laser but rather lidocaine toxicity," shares Gee.
+Although some side effects are mild, anesthetic creams can cause serious damage if used incorrectly.
+Severe toxicity includes convulsions, hallucinations and even death, Gee warns.
+"Lidocaine toxicity in high doses can be fatal.
+If you experience tingling in the mouth and/or any of the symptoms listed above, you should seek immediate medical attention.